Simone-Damico/FINREDDIT-2K/README.md

 ---

 ## 📘 Introduction
 This project introduces the novel task of **Social Trading Action Detection (STAD)**, which goes beyond sentiment classification to directly infer trading actions from financial discussions.
-To support this task, we present **FinReddit**, a new manually annotated dataset of Reddit posts, and benchmark a variety of machine learning and large language models to assess their effectiveness in identifying these actions: *buy*, *sell*, or *other*.
+To support this task, we present **FinReddit-2K**, a new manually annotated dataset of Reddit posts, and benchmark a variety of machine learning and large language models to assess their effectiveness in identifying these actions: *buy*, *sell*, or *other*.

 This repository provides:

 - 📝 A manually annotated dataset of Reddit posts labeled as `buy`, `sell`, or `other`
 - 🐍  A Python module for text preprocessing, used to clean and prepare posts before modeling

-All experiments were conducted using the FinReddit dataset on a machine equipped with an NVIDIA A100-SXM4 GPU (80GB memory).
+All experiments were conducted using the FinReddit-2K dataset on a machine equipped with an NVIDIA A100-SXM4 GPU (80GB memory).
 We evaluated four families of models through a **5-fold stratified cross-validation**, ensuring class balance across folds.

 ---